CBMC-GCMP/dafishr/README.md

 [![R-CMD-check](https://github.com/CBMC-GCMP/dafishr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/CBMC-GCMP/dafishr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of dafishr is to provide an easy way to download VMS and analyse data from the Sismep of the Mexican Fishery Commission available at [Datos Abiertos](https://www.datos.gob.mx/busca/dataset/localizacion-y-monitoreo-satelital-de-embarcaciones-pesqueras/) initiative.
+The goal of dafishr is to provide an easy way to download Vessel Monitoring System (VMS) and analyse data from the Mexican Fishery Commission available at [Datos Abiertos](https://www.datos.gob.mx/busca/dataset/localizacion-y-monitoreo-satelital-de-embarcaciones-pesqueras/) initiative.
 Within the package you can find tools that allows you to download VMS data, wrangle and clean raw data, and analyse tracks.